How can we help you today?

 When running an online business, every sale comes with a transaction fee as part of payment processing.
 These fees vary by provider.
 Credit card payments typically cost 1.5% to 3.5% per transaction, while debit card fees average around 0.73%.
 Payment processors like Stripe, PayPal, and Square also charge small, fixed fees per sale, usually $0.10 to $0.30.

-If you have your own eCommerce business, keep in mind that some eCommerce platforms have their own transaction fees, ranging from 1% to 2.5%.
+If you have your own e-commerce business, keep in mind that some e-commerce platforms charge transaction fees ranging from 1% to 2.5%.
 While these costs may seem small, they add up over time, so it’s important to factor them into your pricing.

 Inventory restocking costs